-Global Workplace Analytics found that 5 million people worked from home in 2018, which is a 173% increase from 2005.
+Global Workplace Analytics found that 5 million people worked from home in 2018, a 173% increase from 2005.
 The same study also found that 86% of employees feel that working from home reduces stress, and 77% believe working remotely improves their general health.

 Define ‘great technical support service’ for your company

-There isn’t a business that doesn’t promise great customer service.
+There isn’t a business that doesn’t promise excellent customer service.
 But not all customers have a great customer experience.
-Thus, there is always space for improvements.
+Thus, there is always space for improvement.
 Therefore, when building an IT technical support team, decide on the service quality you will provide and include your entire team in that process.
 Once you have set the ideal benchmarks for your services, you will have a standard against which you can measure your technical support service team.

 Decide on which channels to provide your support